Search This Blog

 Jeanne Dubé and Sandy Gilbert: Wildlife and Water: A Winning Combination

 Jeanne Dubé (SAS) and Sandy Gilbert (START/Healthy Pond Collaborative) delivered a joint presentation illustrating the vital link between land management and aquatic health.
 The session began with an update on the ongoing efforts to protect and restore the "Quad Parcels" and expanded on Christine's introduction to the "Quad Parcels."
-Ongoing fundraising for this project beyond the already nearly $3 million secured, underscores the community commitment to maintaining the SE Quad as a woodland and pond ecosystem.
+Ongoing fundraising for this project beyond the nearly $3 million secured, underscores the community commitment to maintaining the SE Quad as a woodland and pond ecosystem.

 The discussion then transitioned to the broader regional impact of the Healthy Pond Collaborative.
 Sandy Gilbert detailed how the management of stormwater ponds directly affects the health of the Sarasota Bay watershed.
 By identifying the characteristics of "bad" or eroding ponds and implementing restoration strategies—such as installing littoral shelves and reducing nutrient runoff—the collaborative helps prevent the algal blooms that degrade regional water quality.
 This dual-focused presentation demonstrated that protecting upland assets like the Quads is inseparable from the proactive management of the water systems that sustain them.